Even a smart guy like Jefferson couldn’t figure out The Trinity – celebrated next Sunday…

 The “Holy Trinity,” by Luca Rossetti da Orta (1738-39)

 * * * *

-The upper image is courtesy of Thomas Jefferson – Wikipedia, the free encyclopedia.
+The upper image is courtesy of Thomas Jefferson – Wikipedia.
 The caption: “Thomas Jefferson, Official White House Portrait, by Rembrandt Peale, 1805.”
 That article also included the “Jefferson Bible” image in the text, to the left of the paragraph beginning, “And if you don’t understand all that, don’t feel bad.”

 The full list of Paul’s “mysteries,” noted in St. Mark’s “Cinderella story:”

 For example, see 1st Corinthians 2:7, where Paul spoke of “the word of God in a mystery, even the hidden wisdom.”
 He spoke of the “knowledge in the mystery of Christ” in Ephesians 3:4, and of the “fellowship of the mystery” in Ephesians 3:9.
 In Ephesians 5:32 he wrote, “This is a great [or “profound”] mystery: but I speak concerning Christ and the church.”
 Paul told Christians to “make known the mystery of the gospel” in Ephesians 6:19, and to hold “the mystery of the faith” – or the “deep truths” – in a “pure conscience” in 1st Timothy 3:9.
 He said that “great is the mystery of godliness” in 1st Timothy 3:16, and in 1 Corinthians 4:1, Paul said that Christians were to be faithful “stewards of the mysteries of God.”

 Re: God as Ultimate Judge, Jesus as Ultimate Public Defender, and the Holy Spirit as the Ultimate Counselor.
 See also The GIST (Part II).